chef/chef-web-docs/themes/docs-new/layouts/shortcodes/supermarket_summary.md

 Chef Supermarket is the site for community cookbooks.
-It provides an easily searchable cookbook repository and a friendly web UI.
+It provides a searchable cookbook repository and a friendly web UI.
 Cookbooks that are part of the Chef Supermarket are accessible by any Chef user.

 There are two ways to use Chef Supermarket: